Dan Christensen

 Christensen was born in Cozad, Nebraska, and died in Easthampton, New York.
 His early work from 1965-1966 was related to Minimalism.
-A graduate of the Kansas City Art Institute, class of 1964, where he studied alongside Ronnie Landfield and Sherron Francis, Dan Christensen moved to New York City from the Mid-West during the late summer of 1965.
+A graduate of the Kansas City Art Institute, class of 1963, where he studied alongside Ronnie Landfield, Kenneth Showell and Sherron Francis among others.
+Dan Christensen moved to New York City from the Mid-West during the summer of 1965.
 Christensen was represented by several influential galleries including the Andre Emmerich Gallery, the Salander/O'Reilly Gallery and various others throughout the United States and Europe.
 He has had more than seventy-five solo exhibitions and his work has been included in hundreds of group exhibitions.
 His paintings are in important museum collections throughout the United States and Europe.

 Art world beginnings

-Dan Christensen arrived in New York City in the summer of 1965 from the Mid-West, with the purpose of establishing himself as an important contemporary abstract painter.
-With his friend from Iowa - the painter David Wagner, he rented a loft on Great Jones Street in lower Manhattan.
+Dan Christensen arrived in New York City in the summer of 1965 from the Midwest, with the purpose of establishing himself as an important contemporary abstract painter.
+With his friend from Iowa — the painter David Wagner, he rented a loft on #4Great Jones Street in lower Manhattan.
 After several months of experimenting on new abstract paintings with interlocking rectangular "L" shapes in shades of tan, grey, ochre and brown that resembled jigsaw puzzles in oil paint, he began to use acrylic paint.
 Christensen began painting the series of abstract paintings for which he became first known - his Minimal "Bar" paintings in the spring of 1966.
 After Dave Wagner returned to Iowa in March 1966, his friend the painter Ronnie Landfield shared his Great Jones Street loft with him until the early winter of 1967.